dimyG/jekyll-theme-chirpy/_posts/2020-05-14-understanding-http-caching.md

 ## Caching the entire site
 The simplest way to use caching is to cache your entire site.
 Basically this is achieved with the use of middleware.
-A request middleware (`UpdateCacheMiddleware`) that caches GET and HEAD responses with status 200, where the request and response headers allow and a response middleware (`FetchFromCacheMiddleware`) that automatically sets a few headers (Expires and Cache-Control).
-You just need to add these middleware to your MIDDLEWARE setting.
+The `FetchFromCacheMiddleware` that caches GET and HEAD responses with status 200, where the request and response headers allow and the `UpdateCacheMiddleware` that automatically sets the Expires and Cache-Control (with max-age directive) headers in each response.
+You just need to add these middleware to your MIDDLEWARE setting in the django settings file and define the default cache options.

 > ***Note***: You can disable caching for a view using the `@never_cache()` decorator.
 This decorator adds a "Cache-Control: max-age=0, no-cache, no-store, must-revalidate, private" header to a response to indicate that a page